 How Much Does It Cost To Charge A Tesla

-The overall agreement is that charging an electric car is less costly than filling up the average gas car, but just exactly how much does it cost to charge an electric car?
-That will be highly dependent on your state and location as each have different pricing for electricity.
-The range is anywhere from 9.09 cents to 33.82 cents per kWh but the national average sits at 12.95 cents per kWh.
-Assuming a perfect charge efficiency, it would take $12.95 to charge a Tesla P100D to 315 miles of range.
-In comparison, a Mercedes S Class costs about $70 today to fill up its approximately 450 mile range.
-Obviously numbers start to come closer as you compare hybrids to the standard range Model 3, but that’s no fun.
+The overall agreement is that charging an electric car is less costly than filling up the average gas car, but just exactly how much does it cost to charge a Tesla?
+That will be highly dependent on your state and location as each has different pricing for electricity.
+The range is anywhere from 9.66 cents to 32.45 cents per kWh but the national average sits at 13.34 cents per kWh.
+Using this handy Tesla charging cost calculator you can get a pretty accurate estimate.
+Assuming a perfect charge efficiency, it would take $13.34 to charge a Tesla P100D to 315 miles of range.
+In comparison, a Mercedes S Class costs about $70 today to fill up its approximately 450-mile range.
+Obviously, numbers start to come closer as you compare hybrids to the standard range Model 3, but that’s no fun.

 So how long does it take to charge a Tesla?
 Well, as you can see above, it depends.
 There are many factors such as where you’re choosing to charge and how much range you need.
 The question “how long does it take to fully charge a Tesla?” is misleading as you’ll never need a “full” charge.
 In reality, you’ll just need to gain back your daily usage which can take anywhere from minutes to overnight from within your own home.
 Overall, the time to charge a Tesla and Tesla charging speed is unnecessary knowledge unless on a lengthy road trip.
 If you happen to find yourself on one, no worries, Tesla charge locations are spread thick and conveniently placed with Supercharge times clocking in almost equivalent to the standard restroom stop.